Kitís Secret Guitar, Gear, and Music Page

 Review written in 2010

-Pete Cornish P-1 - A modified custom version of the V2 Big Muff, or "Ram's Head" as it is known, made by Pete Cornish.
-Although Pete does not like to call what he makes clones, the P-1 is very much a Big Muff circuit at it's core, and one of the best.
-Pete also made a different version with a smoother tone control and less mids scoop, called the P-2.
+Pete Cornish P-1 - A modified custom version of the V2 Big Muff, or "Ram's Head" as it is nicknamed, made by Pete Cornish.
+Although Pete does not like to call what he makes clones, the P-1 is very much an Electro-Harmonix Big Muff circuit at its core, and one of the best.
+Pete also made a different version in 1982 with a smoother tone control and less mids scoop, called the P-2.
 The P-1 is very rare and very expensive.
 Sort of the Ferrari of Big Muffs.
-It was originally made for David Gilmour of Pink Floyd in 1976, and called the Custom Fuzz, also sometimes referred to as the Cornish Fuzz.
+It was originally made for David Gilmour of Pink Floyd in 1976, called the Custom Fuzz, also sometimes referred to as the Cornish Fuzz.
 Pete renamed it P-1 in 2006 to fit in with his subsequent pedal naming nomenclature.
-Pete calls his later Muff pedal, the P-2, a superior pedal to this, but I actually like the P-1 better.
+Pete calls his later version, the P-2, a superior pedal to this, but I actually like the P-1 better.
 It all depends on what tone you are looking for.
 This is a very high quality, road worthy Big Muff.